Bixilon/Minosoft/ReadMe.md

 2. Clone this repo (`git clone https://gitlab.bixilon.de/bixilon/minosoft.git`).
 3. Change directory (`cd minosoft`).
 4. Checkout the branch (`git checkout <branch>`).
 Eventually `rendering` or `development`.
 5. Build and run Minosoft with `mvn clean verify exec:java`.
 If any errors occur, feel free to open an issue.
-In this early stage it might be helpful to delete the app data folder (only of minosoft).
+In this early stage it might be helpful to delete the AppData folder (only of minosoft).
 6. (Optional) Build a fat jar with `mvn package`.
 You'll find the jar with all dependencies in `target/`.
 Then you don't need to recompile everytime.

 ## Code mirrors